BlackBerry Bold 9700: Hardware

 The smartphone considerably reduces its predecessor's sizes, measuring 4.3 by 2.4 by 6 inches (10.92, 6.09 and 15.24 centimeters, respectively).
 The Bold 9700 has a 624 MHz processor and a 256MB Flash memory.
-The device uses a 2.44 inch HVGA (approximately 6.1 cm) non-touch LCD display at a resolution of 480×360 pixels.
+The device uses a 2.44 inch HVGA (approximately 6.1 cm) non-touch LCD at a resolution of 480×360 pixels.
 The resolution of the display was compared to that of HTC Magic, as it has also HVGA quality.
 The model changes its predecessor's trackball to an optical trackpad, with simple functionalities such as swiping the thumb to move it and press it to make a selection.
 This change prevented problems including the accumulation of dust behind the trackball.
 Similarly to previous BlackBerry models, BlackBerry 9700 has a 35-key QWERTY-type physical keyboard, which is smaller than that of Bold 9000.
 On the top of the device, there are two buttons that respectively lock or mute it; on the right side of it, rubberized keys are found, which can either control the audio volume or the music player; further down, there is a camera shutter key.
 Cosmetic changes including the addition of a leatherette battery cover were carried out in order to appeal to both sexes.

 The 3.2-megapixels camera is accompanied by a LED flash, and allows autofocusing and video recording.
 More features include a microSD slot and a headphone port.
 Regarding its connectivity, the BlackBerry Bold 9700 has support for 3G HSDPA networks and integrates Wi-Fi and GPS.
 The T-Mobile version of the Bold 9700 supports UMA technology—unlicensed mobile access, which allows making voice calls with a Wi-Fi network and not just with a cellular network.